 Are You a Target?

 The Avanti Hotel is a 10-room boutique hotel in Palm Springs, California featuring a serene, pet-friendly setting and views of the San Jacinto mountains.
-In 2018, Avanti was hit with a lawsuit claiming their website was inaccessible.
+In 2018, Avanti was hit with one of the hundreds of accessibility lawsuits filed this year, claiming their website could not be used with assistive technology.
 The lawsuit was filed by Manning Law in Newport Beach, who had filed 354 previous ADA cases, primarily in California, in the last 12 months.
 Like the others, Avanti has a few options: they can fight the charges and face legal fees, both their own and possible legal fees for the plaintiff plus damages, or they can settle out of court and still pay legal and settlement fees.
 Both of these options are in addition to the cost of making their website accessible.
-Meanwhile, Avanti Hotel has chosen to pare down their website to the bare basics, explaining in the first line of their home page, “The requirements of the American’s with Disabilities Act leaves us no option but to deactivated some our pages.
+Meanwhile, Avanti Hotel has chosen to pare down their website to the bare basics, explaining in the first line of their home page, “The requirements of the Americans with Disabilities Act leaves us no option but to deactivated some our pages.
 Please call direct.”

 What could have been done to avoid this?
 The Avanti Hotel’s case is by no means unique.
 Over the past few years, the number of accessibility lawsuits has increased exponentially, and small- to mid-size businesses are often the hardest hit.
 Companies work with architects and interior designers who can ensure ADA compliance for their physical location, providing ample space and accommodations for those with disabilities before even opening their doors to the public.
 However, many business owners and their web designers are unaware that their digital location needs to be accessible as well.
 That costly mistake is landing businesses in court, often to the tune of thousands of dollars.